MZULALI/WebDevLogCode/README.md

-# WebDevASLology
+# WebDevCodeLog
-ASLology code and work log
+Code and change log

 Logs are below, starting from most recent month